AuraLu/Aurabet/README.md

 Created an alphabet(Aurabet) based from the English alphabet.

 Hello!
 This is my first personal project with python and GUIs.
-I it not the prettiest or most efficient work I have written, but I am proud call it my own.
+It is not the prettiest or most efficient work I have written, but I am proud call it my own.

 What my work includes here is custom dictionary (Aurabet) for PracticeSoft.py to call from.